Scott, Quebec

-Scott is a municipality in the Municipalité régionale de comté de la Nouvelle-Beauce in Quebec, Canada.
-It is part of the Chaudière-Appalaches region and the population is 2,566 as of 2021.
+Scott is a municipality in La Nouvelle-Beauce Regional County Municipality, in Quebec, Canada.
+It is part of the Chaudière-Appalaches region and had a population is 2,566 as of 2021.

 History

 The origin of the Municipality of Scott dates back to 1897 with the foundation of the parish municipality of Saint-Maxime.
 This municipality was formed from sections of the neighbouring municipalities of Saint-Bernard, Saint-Isidore-de-Lauzon and Sainte-Marie-de-la-Nouvelle-Beauce.
-In 1933, Saint-Maxime was splitted in two with the foundation of the municipality of Taschereau-Fortier around the more rural sections of the municipality while Saint-Maxime only kept the more urbanized village.
+In 1933, Saint-Maxime was split in two with the foundation of the municipality of Taschereau-Fortier around the more rural sections of the municipality while Saint-Maxime only kept the more urbanized village.
 In 1978, Saint-Maxime took the name of Scott and in 1995, Scott and Taschereau-Fortier reunited to form the current municipality of Scott.

 Origin of the name

 Scott can be known under several names, due to a history of name changes, place names, territory breakups, and amalgamations.